University of Notre Dame · Computer Science & Engineering

 AI for Science

-Generative and predictive models for chemistry, biology, physics — and large-scale simulation for the social sciences.
+Generative and predictive models for chemistry, biology, and physics — accelerating scientific discovery through machine learning.

 03